mushoku-ningen/modded-flash-games/README.md

 ## How to play them
-You can go into the Downloads directory or Realses(swif files) and download .swf files. swf file is basically exe file in flashplayer.
+You can go into the Downloads directory or Realses and download .swf files. swf file is basically exe file in flashplayer.
 To play them, you need to click "Download the Flash Player Projector (64-bit)" to download the expected bianry from [here](https://www.adobe.com/support/flashplayer/debug_downloads.html) for windows/mac/linux, start the application and open the downloaded swife file.

 ## Flash decompiler i used
 [JPEXS Free Flash Decompiler](https://github.com/jindrapetrik/jpexs-decompiler)